Our position on organ donation

 Laws have now been introduced in Wales (2015), England (2020), Scotland (2021) and Northern Ireland (2022) which rely on an ‘opt out’ system.
 All adults are considered to be a potential organ donor when they die unless they have opted out through the NHS Organ Donation Register.
 Families still play a crucial role in consent and so it remains vital that people share their wishes with loved ones.

 Improving donation rates

-Non-directed altruistic kidney donation is an extraordinarily brave and selfless act, with no knowledge of the person who will benefit from the subsequent gift of life.
+Non-directed altruistic kidney donation is an extraordinarily selfless act.
+Donors have no knowledge of the person who will benefit.

 It is an important addition in the fight to make more kidneys available for transplant and one which we fully support.
 However, while we approve of compensating altruistic donors so they are not financially disadvantaged we do not condone any scheme which pays people for an organ.